Many years ago I discovered root mealy bugs in a bald cypress bonsai. At first, I thought it was mycorrhiza.

 In this case, leaves may be pale (sometimes grayish) or wilted, despite regular fertilizer and watering.
 Maybe the plant growth has slowed down and/or flowering has ceased.
 In severe cases, the leaves may be misshapen.

-To detect root mealy bugs in a well-established bonsai, gently lift the tree out of its container and look at the sides and bottom of the root mass.
+To detect this pest in a well-established bonsai, gently lift the tree out of its container and look at the sides and bottom of the root mass.
 Many times you need to search no further.

 Although they occur throughout the roots, they are most obvious along the edges.
 They can also appear on the inside walls of the container and sometimes even underneath the pot.

-Spraying chemicals or even repotting is often not sufficient to eliminate them!
+Spraying common chemicals or even repotting is often not sufficient to eliminate them!

-When I found this pest in a forest planting, I knew what it was right away and called the County Extension Service to find the current recommendation for treatment.
+I called the County Extension Service to find the current recommendation for treatment.

 The Answer: Bayer Advanced 12 month Tree & Shrub Protect and Feed